-You can spend so much time on Montjuic just taking in the views, scenery, and attractions, that it can eat into your time on your 48-hour itinerary if you are not careful.
+You can spend so much time on Montjuic just taking in the views, scenery, and attractions.
+It can eat into your time on your 48-hour itinerary if you are not careful.

 For more short stay inspiration, check out Roguetrippers’ other 48-hour itineraries.

 At the furthest point on the blue line is the Palau Reial de Pedralbes and gardens.
 We explored the beautiful grounds of the Palau Reial on our first trip to Barcelona.
 And very briefly on our second trip.
 It is quite a remarkable building, and the gardens are magnificent.
 It is guarded by the Iron Dragon, which adorns the gates.
 If you can make time on your visit to Barcelona to see this, I highly recommend it.

 There just wasn’t enough time to do everything we wanted to do – some of the best things to do in Barcelona next time….